alphagov/government-service-design-manual/service-manual/users/introduction-to-user-research.md

 | Card Sorting | | 1:1 interviews | |
 | User surveys | | | |

+## Assited digital research
-Please note that each service/product will have a different proportion of users who are not online and this will need to be considered when formulating an appropriate research approach.
+Each service/product will have a different proportion of users who are not online and this will need to be considered when formulating an appropriate research approach for [assisted digital](/service-manual/assisted-digital.html) users.

 The services/product will need to consider the digital skills of their users to understand which users who currently don’t use digital channels:

-can’t ever use the digital service independently and will always need assisted digital support could use the digital service independently but will require initial assisted digital support to build their confidence in using the service should use the digital service (ie. have the digital skills but currently use other channels) and don’t need assisted digital support
+* can’t ever use the digital service independently and will always need assisted digital support
+* could use the digital service independently but will require initial assisted digital support to build their confidence in using the service
+* should use the digital service (ie. have the digital skills but currently use other channels) and don’t need assisted digital support

 Some services (e.g. where users are large corporations) will not require assisted digital.
-The Digital Landscape Research contains a demographic breakdown of who is offline and online and service teams and these techniques may be useful for doing user research.
+The [Digital Landscape Research](http://publications.cabinetoffice.gov.uk/digital/research/) contains a demographic breakdown of who is offline and online and service teams and these techniques may be useful for doing user research.

 ## Research methods